DN-debug/peux-os-sitebuild/src/pages/blog/iso-issues.md

     2. What options can we have if "sudo" doesn't work?
 I had two things: a) "su" and b) pkexec \[ few systems would have gksudo as well ]

-    3. Well, to confirm that password is working but the package is faulty, I used "su" privileges, whcih is techically a different user-space.
+    3. Well, to confirm that password is working but the package is faulty, I used "su" privileges, which is technically a different user-space.
 I was able to get into "root" mode.
 I first edited the /etc/security/faillock.conf file to reduce the account lock duration and then I proceeded with system lock.
 Apparently, I got the same result, i.e 3 failed attempts were made, wait for 1 min \[ due to the modified lock file as stated above ] .

     4. Once unlocked, I immediately checked the journal logs and figured out that the pam authentication was receiving empty password entries even before user could type it.
 It was happening every time after the first session logon.

+    5. It was clear as the sky that sudo was broken.
+I removed sudo and installed doas. configured it  and the issue was gone.

+3. Without Auto-login:

+    1. Next task at hand was to resolve the xorg login loop issue as Wayland was working for me unlike others .
+Well, thanks to my past experiences.
+I logged into tty session and wiped out the shell-extensions.
+Performed a reboot and was able to fix it.

+    2. Back in 2018, I was using Fedora, I still do tbh.
+I hada similar issue and I remembered fixing it the same way.

+These issues are common, but not well-known among many users.
+Why sudo was broken?
+I have no idea as I didn't dig into its execution state.
+Why the extension caused a problem?
+Same answer.
+Login loop can also be caused by improper /tmp directory permissions or on .Xauthority among several other reasons.